Parag0506/KMeans-in-MapReduce/README.md

 ## Acknowledgments

 - Yahoo! for providing the Search Marketing Advertiser Bid-Impression-Click dataset.
+A4 - Yahoo Data Targeting User Modeling, Version 1.0 (Hosted on AWS)(3.7Gb)
 - Apache Hadoop and Apache Maven communities for their open-source software.

 ## Contact